3ziye/put-file/doc/DEPLOYMENT.md

 3. Connect to the remote server via SSH
 4. Backup current version files (if they exist)
 5. Upload the new version binary file
-6. Restart the GoStaticServe service
+6. Restart the put-file service

 ### 3. Manually Trigger Deployment